 The lithium then goes through a chemical conversion process to produce lithium carbonate or lithium hydroxide, which is then combined with materials to form a cathode and an anode, together forming an individual battery cell.
 The battery pack in an EV can contain thousands of these cells.

-Car manufacturers have traditionally built their own batteries for internal combustion engine (ICE) vehicles, but now they are being forced to turn to Asian electronics and chemical firms who control the EV battery market.
+Car manufacturers have traditionally built their own batteries for internal-combustion engine (ICE) vehicles, but now they are being forced to turn to Asian electronics and chemical firms which control the EV battery market.